hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

 </div>

 ### Project Overview
-Building a **Logistics Regression model** to predict **Inventory Record Inaccuracy (IRI)** in retail SKUs one day in advance using sales, stock, and purchasing data to optimize physical inventory audits.
+Built a Logistics Regression model to predict Inventory Record Inaccuracy (IRI) in retail SKUs one day in advance using sales, stock, and purchasing data to optimize physical inventory audits.

 #### Key Insights
 * **Target Imbalance:** The target variable (IRI) is highly imbalanced, which significantly influences model training and evaluation.